SteveFortune/address-book-prototype/README.md

 - View individual users _DONE_
 - Use meteor backend _DONE_
 - Auth _DONE_
-- Use material components for frontend _IN PROGRESS_
+- Use material components for frontend _DONE_
 - Write up assessment of Meteor and Material and put forward views on whether we should rewrite Isometrica _NOT DONE_

 ### Other